Q: What is included in the price of the cruise?

 Q: I’m bringing my own wheelchair, is the entire ship wheelchair accessible?

 A: Not every area of the ship is wheelchair accessible.
-However, Carnival has made substantial modifications to enhance your ability to move about the ship.
-The Carnival Breeze features Accessible Elevators at each elevator bank with tactile controls within reach of guests who use wheelchairs.
+However, RCCL has made substantial modifications to enhance your ability to move about the ship.
+The Oasis of the Seas features Accessible Elevators at each elevator bank with tactile controls within reach of guests who use wheelchairs.

 Accessible Routes are available throughout most areas of the ship and signs are posted to assist you in locating these pathways.
 There are also accessible seating within your ship’s restaurants and lounges, and accessible public restrooms.